Frolower/DiceDasher/README.md

-# rpg_helper
+# DiceDasher
-This project will be a web site with such features as battle tracker, dices, random encounters, characters name generator and more for some trpg
+DiceDasher is an opensource project designed to give masters and players of various role-playing systems convenient tools for online and offline games